mindesik/send-ether/README.md

-# Ask for Ether
+# Send Ether

-Ask to transfer some ether via http.
+Ask to transfer some ether.
 KOVAN testnet only!

 ## Configuration